If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 - Cutting edge – sharpened edge of the blade

-- Ax blade / Bit – angled part of ax head starting from just behind the cutting edge
+- Ax blade / Bit – angled part of ax head starting from just behind the edge

 The ax handle is made up of: